-• Start a connection from the Testing Station to the iSCSI target being tested.

-• Negotiate the following parameters: ImmediateData=No; InitialR2T=Yes.

-$\cdot$ Issue a SCSI-INQUIRY , TEST-UNIT-READY and READ-CAP to the DUT.
-Wait for response data and status.

-· Wait for an R2T from the DUT.
-Once received transmit a SNACK with the appropriate

-Initiator Task Tag and a BegRun=255, RunLength =1.
+- Start a connection from the Testing Station to the iSCSI target being tested. - Negotiate the following parameters: ImmediateData=No; InitialR2T=Yes. - Declare a MaxRecvDataSegmentLength of 1024. - Perform a standard login and proceed to the Full Feature Phase. - Issue a SCSI-INQUIRY, TEST-UNIT-READY and READ-CAP to the DUT.
+Wait for response data and status. - Issue a WRITE command to the DUT. - Wait for an R2T from the DUT.
+Once received transmit a SNACK with the appropriate Initiator Task Tag and a BegRun=255, RunLength =1.
 This R2T should never have been transmitted by the DUT.

-$\cdot$ Verify that the DUT transmits a Reject PDU with a reason code of Protocol Error (0x04).

-$\cdot$ Verify that the DataSN field of the Reject PDU is the last valid sequence number that the DUT sent for the task.
+- Verify that the DUT transmits a Reject PDU with a reason code of Protocol Error (0x04). - Verify that the DataSN field of the Reject PDU is the last valid sequence number that the DUT sent for the task.